Why Online Customer Service Should Replicate Brick-and-Mortar

 Just like you wouldn’t roll out a promotion without educating your staff on its nuances, there is a process for getting your staff trained and comfortable on live video chat.
 As pioneers in the real-time customer engagement space, Vee24 consultants are informed by years of hands-on project experience and ongoing client relationships.
 Our live engagement best practices are shared with agents during implementation.
 Agents are given opportunities to ask questions to make them comfortable with the technology, the process, and the overall objective of live video chat.

 We provide too many products or services for one agent to be able to answer everything?
 How do we handle that?

 The main reason for offering live video assistance is for customer satisfaction.
 If your agent is able to quickly solve an inquiry, or find a path to resolution, you will have a happy customer.
 During the Vee24 implementation, we hold workshops that cover your specific business scenarios to understand the best resources to solve them.
 Based on this discovery, our technology is configured to maximize call routing to the best available resource – wherever they are located.
 Due to this “find the right resource” routing, our customers see NPS scores for assisted engagements averaging 90.

 I’m intrigued by live video assistance, but I’m not sure everything I should consider?

 As with all new technologies, it is smart to consider all angles.
 Whether it’s the customer experience, the technology needs, or vendor capabilities, you don’t know what you don’t know!
-To help you avoid feeling overwhelmed, we have developed a Live Video Assistance Vendor Checklist.
-Use it to compare features across all vendors as you move through your consideration process.

-If you’re interesting in learning more about Vee24’s capabilities and to understand how you can bring your offline experience online, please reach out or initiate a live chat engagement with us right now.
+If you’re interested in learning more about Vee24’s capabilities and to understand how you can bring your offline experience online, please reach out or initiate a live chat engagement with us right now.
 We’d be happy to discuss your unique concerns and set up a demonstration of Vee24 in action.